 Next on the list is to create a business analysis plan.
 A business analyst will typically create a plan that outlines the elicitation, requirements analysis, and validation/verification efforts as well as clearly indicates who is responsible for what within the context of the business analysis effort.

 The business analysis plan will often be driven by an organization’s business analysis methodology, which may be formal or informal.
+If you don’t yet have a methodology, you can start with the 8-step business analysis process framework we teach at Bridging the Gap.
+Here’s a video walking you through it.

 Requirements Document #3 – Current State Analysis